Los Angeles Almanac Logo

 Outline of Los Angeles County, overlaid with the flags of Spain and Mexico.
 California was governed by Spain (1769-1822) and Mexico (1822-1846) when the inscribed names first appeared in the region.
 Los Angeles Almanac image.

-Please Note: All of the iconic family names below are centered on men.
+Please Note: All iconic family names below are centered on men.
 Although the contributions and accomplishments of women in the Spanish and Mexican periods were undoubtedly significant, social customs of the time typically offered little recognition to women, other than for marital connections.
 The Almanac recognized the names of spouses of each man noted below, knowing that spouses play a significant role in the success of their families.

 Pio Pico Family, 1852